naomil01/naomil01/README.md

 ## ABOUT ME
 👩‍⚕️ ---> 👩‍💻 I am on a journey to becoming a software engineer with interest in **DevOps** and **Cloud Services**

-📚 Recently completed a Full Stack Development Degree Bootcamp.
+📚 Recently completed a Full Stack Development Degree Bootcamp

 :computer: I’m currently learning the foundations of **DevOps** and **Cloud computing**